energy-modelling-toolkit/Dispa-SET/Docs/model.rst

-Ôªø.. _model:
+.. _model:

 Model Description
 =================

-The model is expressed as a MILP problem.
+The model is expressed as a MILP or LP problem.
 Continuous variables include the individual unit dispatched power, the shedded load and the curtailed power generation.
 The binary variables are the commitment status of each unit.
 The main model features can be summarized as follows:

 Variables